Ecampus/tes-xapi/attendance-recipe.markdown

 'attended' statements with the same Activity Id and different timestamps; to do so would be to record conflicting information about the start time of the event.

-Consider using Detailed Attendance tracking if this approach to duration and start time tracking is not sufficent.
+Consider using Detailed Attendance tracking if this approach to duration and start time tracking is not sufficient.

 The Result Response can optionally be used to record a plain text summary of the end of the event.
 In the event of multiple 'attended' statements about the event, any Result Response fields included in statements that do not